 2. Is video conferencing a step down from traditional in-person training?

 During the COVID-19 pandemic, the benefits of a remotely accessible classroom speak for themselves.
 But there’s a reason why many training programs were using video conferencing and eLearning videos long before the global lockdown.
 Opting for a virtual classroom gives learners:

 - 24/7 access to educational resources through a personal online space,

 - Flexible training options to fit learner schedules,

 - Seamless global communication, and

 - Equal learning opportunities no matter the location.

-Downloads of the Zoom Meeting Plugin for Moodle by month, indicating the sweeping transition to virtual classroom training (Source: Zoom meeting: Stats).
+Downloads of the Zoom Meeting Plugin for Moodle (an LMS example) by month, indicating the sweeping transition to virtual classroom training (Source: Zoom meeting: Stats).

 3. Do I need an LMS to run a virtual classroom?